 Yes.
 Life is as simple as that.
 So are relationships - platonic, romantic or otherwise.

 When we are younger, a little bit of effort or even small gestures can keep us happy for a long time.
 In fact, some of us end up with friends or lovers based on one or two strategically-placed gestures that subsequently taper off and amount to zero effort.
 However, as we get older, it becomes apparent that effort has to be applied consistently: to one's life, one's friendships, one's relationships, one's business dealings, one's education - to virtually anything worth attaining and keeping.
-At the end of the day, the most important pieces of your life won't be easy to get to and will be equally as difficult to keep - especially if you decide that the effort can dissipate once you've gotten it.
+At the end of the day, the most important pieces of your life won't be easy to get to and will be equally as difficult to keep - especially if you decide that the effort can dissipate once you have gotten it.

 Keep giving it what you got.
 Every day.